How to Build a Niche Website That Can Make $5000+ a Month

 - Example keyword: Make money from your website

 - Example title: “53 Ways to Make Money From Your Website”

 - Use the keyword 2 to 4 times in the article

-- At least at beginning and end of article preferred
+- At least at the beginning and end of the article

 - Use related keywords in H2 or H3 tags (subheadings)